EC528-Fall-2025/CloudNeuro-Tekton/README.md

 #### Core Features Implemented:

 #### Cloud-Native Workflow
-* Deployment of Orthanc on OpenShift with autentication and sotrage configuration
+* Deployment of Orthanc on OpenShift with authentication and storage configuration
-* A consolidated pipelien defined in a single Tekton YAML with stages for:
+* A consolidated pipeline defined in a single Tekton YAML with stages for:
    * Downloading a DICOM series from Orthanc
    * Converting the series to NIfTI
    * Running the *pl-emerald* brain masking module